Less3Design/terminal/README.md

 ## Console Replacement
 The console can output anything sent to `Application.logMessageReceived`.
 So regular Unity logs appear if you enable them.
+- Compilation errors are preserved like the Console and can be double clicked.
+- Stacktraces are supported with links (package errors untested)

 ## Commands
 A command can be created by adding the `[Command]` attribute to any static method with a single `string[]` parameter.